imarc/handbook/strategy.markdown

 ### Wireframes and Sitemaps

-We currently use [OmniGraffle Pro](http://www.omnigroup.com/products/omnigraffle) for site maps and wireframes.
-OmniGraffle is Mac-only software.
-(At least one Producer uses Microsoft Visio for Windows; OmniGraffle can import/export those files.)
+[OmniGraffle Pro](http://www.omnigroup.com/products/omnigraffle) is used for site maps and wireframes.
 In the past, we've also had good results from [Mockingbird](https://gomockingbird.com) and [Balsamiq](http://www.balsamiq.com).

 We generally use the [Konigi stencil set](http://konigi.com/tools/omnigraffle-wireframe-stencils) for wireframes.
 This provides a remarkably complete set of user interface components for web sites, applications and mobile devices.